5 Best Epiphone Acoustic Guitar Reviews – 2026

 CONCLUSION

-We played several different ones and the were consistently good.
-The cut-away design and the electronics also make this a versatile acoustic for all to play regardless of performing or just strumming around the house.
+We played several different models, and the J-45's were consistently good.
+The electronics also make this a versatile acoustic for all to play regardless of performing or just strumming around the house.

 Still not sure which guitar brand you would like to purchase?
 Check out our favorite models from other manufacturers on our Travel and Acoustic Guitars page.